evlPanda/evlpanda.github.io/_posts/2019-09-09-fullcalendar.md

 ---

 [FullCalendar](https://fullcalendar.io) is an open source, jQuery plugin that I really wanted to use in an application I was building.
-I had already spent hours , or was it days, building my own calendar from scratch using HTML and CSS.
+I had already spent hours, or was it days, building my own calendar from scratch using HTML and CSS.
-I guess my Google-force must have been week when I started because I didn't come across FullCalendar.
+I guess my Google-force must have been weak when I started because I didn't come across FullCalendar.
 Nonetheless I learnt a lot making my own, and had it looking really good in a weekly agenda view.